weixijia/weixijia.github.io/_pages/about.md

 About Me
 ======
-I am currently a PhD student at University College London (UCL) under the supervision of
+I am currently a PhD student at the University College London (UCL) under the supervision of
 <a href="https://profiles.ucl.ac.uk/3849-nadia-berthouze" style="color:#5dbcd2;">Prof Nadia Berthouze</a>, <a href="https://profiles.ucl.ac.uk/54637-youngjun-cho" style="color:#5dbcd2;">Prof Youngjun Cho</a> and <a href="https://profiles.ucl.ac.uk/6806-kevin-chetty" style="color:#5dbcd2;">Prof Kevin Chetty</a>.
 I focus on developing machine learning algorithms for novel sensing systems in healthcare.
 I am investigating multimodal machine learning to allow the model to automatically learn communicative features from multisensory data without human intervention and the need for label-hungary labelled data towards robust performances under various real-life scenarios.
 I am currently developing a novel RF-fusion sensing system that can recognise and understand human body behaviours across various domains.

 I also serve as a visiting scholar at <a href="[https://www.eng.ed.ac.uk/about/people/prof-tughrul-arslan/](https://www.bell-labs.com/about/locations/cambridge-uk/#gref)" style="color:#5dbcd2;">Nokia Bell Labs</a> after I did my PhD internship, where I worked on acoustic sensing in healthcare.